 Germinated Jasmine rice, also known as Jasmine germinated brown rice, Jasmine GABA rice and sprouted rice, is dehusked rice with an intact bran layer, a longish rice grain with tiny rice sprout, giving this rice a softer and milder taste than its unsprouted cousin.
 It has an even higher and more varied nutrient content than standard brown rice, and very short raw shelf life.

 In our kitchen we cook white, brown and germinated Jasmine rice exactly the same way.

 Rinse-wash the rice with cold water, remove any unwanted particles, repeat until the water is clear.
-There is no need to soak either white or brown Jasmine rice.
+There is no need to soak either white, brown or germinated Jasmine rice.

 » With an Automatic Rice Cooker

 Add 1 part rinse-washed, wet rice to an automatic rice cooker, together with 1½ parts water, for germinated rice 1 part water.
 Turn the rice cooker on.
 When the rice is done, the automatic rice cooker switches from cooking to warming the rice.

 Add 1 part rinse-washed, wet rice to a standard cooking pot, together with 1½ parts water, for germinated rice 1 part water.
 Let the white or brown rice come to a very brief boil, then simmer at low heat with a closed lid.
 Do not stir the rice, avoid opening the lid during the simmer.
 The rice is done when the water begins to get used up.
 This is around 45 minutes.
 The art of making rice in a cooking pot lies in choosing the right moment to take the cooking pot off the stove.
 That moment depends on the amount of water, the actual heat of the simmer and the characteristics of the cooking pot.
 You may need to experiment, then stick with what works well.